masupert/BeyondTheTorchlight/07 - Combat.md

 Battle Grid.001.png

 ## Initiative
-*Initiative* is determined only for the first round of combat or for the round in which a player character joins combat.
-When combat begins players must make a *Dexterity Save* to determine if they act with *Initiative*.
+*Initiative* is determined for the first round of combat or for the round in which a player character joins combat.
+When combat begins players must make an *Agility Save* to determine if they act with *Initiative*.
 If a character fails, they do not act until the next round of combat.

 Players may place their characters in the lane and position of their choice in order of their *Dexterity Save* from highest to lowest, provided an *Action Lane* isn’t designated as a different location (i.e. a balcony, a cliff above, etc.)